Care Guidance

 Pain is not always clearly expressed.

 Some people will not say when they are in pain, or may not be able to explain it.
-Instead, it may show through behaviour — restlessness, withdrawal, or changes in movement.
+Instead, it may show through behaviour — restlessness, withdrawal, irritability, facial expression, reduced movement, refusing care, guarding part of the body, or changes in sleep or appetite.

 Watching for these signs is often more useful than waiting for a clear explanation.